wellitongervickas/cms-ai-tools/README.md

 # CMS AI Tools

+PayloadCMS with Vercel AI SDK tool to generate resumes

-## Features for who is looking for a job
+## Features

-### Resumes

-- AI Agent togenerate resume for a given job description, country and industry from a given template.
+- Generate resume for a given job description, country and language from a given template.
+- Export a plain text as markdown or a file as pdf.